 We typically use ours for morning smoothies, to culture bread dough, flavor cream soups and savory dishes.

-For my family of seven, I usually do a quart a day so I always have a new quart of milk kefir to work with every morning.
-If I’m going to make a batch of kefir bread, I culture more milk kefir.
+For my family of seven, I usually do a quart a day so I always have a new quart of kefir to work with every morning.
+If I’m going to make a batch of kefir bread, I culture more.
 The same amount of grains can culture quite a bit of milk.

 Kefir is Simple

 What’s your favorite ferment?
-What about your favorite way to use milk kefir?
+What about your favorite way to use kefir?